 Her research interest broadly include, disparities in health care service utilization, health economics, occupational and mental health.

-Shanise is an Occupational Health Services Research pre-doctoral trainee during the 2019-2020 academic year.
+Shanise was an Occupational Health Services Research pre-doctoral trainee during the 2019-2020 academic year.

 Sydney Spencer